reddvid/my-hugo-site/content/post/2021/10/ti-and-appdates/index.md

 {{< tweet 1444037357775179779 >}}
 </center>

-I only play the game against custom BOT scripts 🤣 just to past time or just to be updated with what patches <a href="https://dota2.fandom.com/wiki/IceFrog" target="_blank">IceFrog</a> brings to the game.
-What I mostly do is watch major tournaments especially those when teams need to earn <a href="https://liquipedia.net/dota2/Dota_Pro_Circuit" target="_blank">DPC points</a> for entering the prestigious TI.
+I only play the game against custom BOT scripts 🤣 just to past time or just to be updated with what patches <a class="link" href="https://dota2.fandom.com/wiki/IceFrog" target="_blank">IceFrog</a> brings to the game.
+What I mostly do is watch major tournaments especially those when teams need to earn <a class="link" href="https://liquipedia.net/dota2/Dota_Pro_Circuit" target="_blank">DPC points</a> for entering the prestigious TI.

 ## 10 Days of DOTA